chalatz/tours/pages/tours/walking/night.md

-      for pictures wherever you want, you can even change parts of the program, for example if you don’t need a dinner you can have more time for shopping or you can have a drink at a place with music etc. You can also start the tour at your desired time (Later than 6:00 PM)\nCan you really do all these things with a big group tour?
+      for pictures wherever you want, you can even change parts of the program, for example if you don’t need a dinner you can have more time for shopping or you can have a drink at a place with music etc. You can also start the tour at your desired time (Later than 6:00 PM)\n\nCan you really do all these things with a big group tour?
 We think our way is better.    \n"
 included:
   items:
   - text: Private Tour (just your party)